PrajwalKoirala638/CertifyID/README.md

 This section is a general orientation, not legal advice — a real deployment should be reviewed by legal counsel familiar with the relevant jurisdictions.

+## Security

+Security is foundational to a service that handles identity documents, not an add-on.
+A production deployment of CertifyID should be built around:

+- **Encryption in transit and at rest** — all document images, biometric data, and results are encrypted end to end.
+- **Minimal retention** — data is discarded as soon as it's no longer needed for the audit trail, per the retention policy in force.
+- **Access controls** — only authorized systems and personnel can access verification data, with logging on every access.
+- **Independent audits** — periodic third-party security review (e.g., SOC 2, ISO 27001-style audits) rather than only internal review.
+- **Incident response plan** — a documented process for detecting, containing, and disclosing any security incident in line with breach-notification law.
+- **Vendor accountability** — if verification is performed via a third-party or official-source partner, that partner's own security posture is part of CertifyID's risk assessment.

+These are the standards a production identity service is expected to meet — treat this as a checklist to implement and certify against, not a claim that it's already certified.

+## Service levels

+- **Availability** — verification should be available with clearly published uptime targets (e.g., 99.9%), with status communicated during outages.
+- **Response time** — Basic and Standard checks should return in seconds; Enhanced checks with manual review may take longer, with expectations set up front.
+- **Support tiers** — response-time commitments should scale with the business's plan (e.g., faster support for higher-volume or regulated customers).

+## Roadmap

+Planned areas of expansion as CertifyID matures:

+- Broader country and document-type coverage
+- Expanded verification categories (additional discount/benefit types, additional KYC use cases)
+- Self-serve dashboard for businesses to configure verification levels and review results
+- Developer API and documentation for direct integration
+- Additional independent security and compliance certifications

 ## What CertifyID is not

 - CertifyID is **not** a government agency and is **not** affiliated with any government, state, or federal ID system.